Do you know what my favourite kind of traffic is?

 Every single month, we acquire more organic traffic.
-And it’s not down to luck, or money, or hours of effort, it’s because we know what Google are looking for and we do everything we can to give it to them (by using these 35 Google ranking factors).
+And it’s not down to luck or money, it’s because we know what Google is looking for and we do everything we can to give it to them (by using these 35 Google ranking factors).

-More traffic = More (potential) Money/Reputation/Stature/Authority/Fame/Exposure, basically whatever it is you’re hoping to achieve…
+More traffic = More (potential) Leads, Subscribers, Followers, Customers, Reputation, Stature, Authority, Fame, Exposure, basically whatever it is you’re hoping to achieve…

 …and when the traffic’s free and takes little effort, it’s so much sweeter.